 Our first reaction may be to wonder why he’s in this situation.
 We might even have justifiable reasons to chastise Tom for the decisions that lead to his being in such dire straits.
 Maybe if he had studied harder in school he’d have a better job.
 Or maybe if he hadn’t been late paying his electric bill he’d have been able to get a credit card.
 Most likely both a combination of poor individual choices and systemic constraints outside of his control brought on his present crisis.

 But if we set aside our critique of Tom and look only at how he would help him resolve the problem, we begin to understand and appreciate the complexity and difficulty of finding a solution.
-Once you get caught up in working poor problems, it’s find a way out.
+Once you get caught up in working poor problems, it’s exceedingly difficult to find a way out.

 Tom’s range of options is likely to be, at best, suboptimal and, from the perspective of the middle-class, completely irrational.
 But what we don’t see is that this is not the first consumption smoothing problem Tom will face this year or even this month.
 For the working poor, these types of crises come all too frequently.
 Attempting to deal with them while faced with overwhelming financial constraints can alter the way the poor view finances.
 That’s the issue we’ll turn to next.